 Cooperative learning activities can be relatively simple or quite complex.
 One of the simplest is the think-pair-share.
 In this activity, students are given a question or prompt, think (or write) about the prompt briefly, then pair up with one other student to compare their ideas.
 Pairing can be done purposefully or randomly.
 For example, two students who prefer to speak Spanish might be paired so that they can discuss the prompt in Spanish.
 After fleshing out their ideas with their partner, students participate in a class discussion, with selected students sharing what they talked about with their partner.
-The think-pair-share activity, which takes only a few minutes to conduct and requires no special preparation on the part of the teacher is an effective way to prepare students for a class discussion (Wilen, 2004a) or to help them think more deeply about material they have viewed in an image, watched in a video clip, or heard in a lecture (Stacy, 2009).
+The think-pair-share activity, which takes only a few minutes to conduct and requires no special preparation on the part of the teacher, is an effective way to prepare students for a class discussion (Wilen, 2004a) or to help them think more deeply about material they have viewed in an image, watched in a video clip, or heard in a lecture (Stacy, 2009).

-For example, a teacher might introduce the inquiry on Thanksgiving by projecting three images: The 1900 photograph The Thanksgiving Turkey (Figure 1), Keppler's 1912 political cartoon Thanksgiving: A Study in Proportion (Figure 2), and Alfred Waud's 1861 sketch Thanksgiving in Camp Sketched November 28th 1861 (Figure 3).
-Using a See, Think, Wonder graphic organizer (Figure 4), students might choose one of the images and work independently to record what they observe in the "see" column, what they infer in the "think" column, and what questions the image inspires in the "wonder" column (Richards & Anderson, 2003).
-After students have had a few minutes to work on their own, the teacher asks them to turn to a partner who analyzed a different image and compare what they both have written, trying to identify similarities and differences.
-When students have had a few minutes to talk, the teacher calls on a few random students to share some of the similarities and differences between the images.
-During the discussion the teacher might help students notice the years that the different images were created and introduce the first question for their inquiry: "How has the Thanksgiving celebration changed through the years, and how has it stayed the same?"
-Such a think-pair-share might serve as a springboard into a discussion of how the Thanksgiving celebration has changed or stayed the same through the years, how different groups have celebrated and remembered the day, and how historical evidence might be used to explore what Thanksgiving means to different groups historically and today.
+For example, a teacher might introduce the inquiry on Thanksgiving by projecting a photograph titled Thanksgiving Day Lesson at Whittier Primary School (Figure 2).
+Students work independently to list what they observe in the photograph, then write a sentence about what it shows about the way the photographer wished to represent the education of African American youth on the topic of Thanksgiving at Whittier.
+After students have had a few minutes to observe, think, and write on their own, the teacher asks them to turn to a partner and compare what they both have written.
+When students have had a few minutes to talk, the teacher calls on a few random students to share what they discovered about the photograph and what they believe the photographer's purpose was in creating this image.
+In the class discussion that occurs during sharing, the teacher might help students notice in the photograph that "the landing of the Pilgrim fathers" has been written on the chalkboard.
+This suggests that these African American children, although being taught by teachers of color, were learning a whitewashed story of the First Thanksgiving that promoted notions of white supremacy.
+Such a think-pair-share might serve as a springboard into a discussion of Thanksgiving and the diverse ways that groups have learned about and remembered the day and how historical evidence might be used to explore what Thanksgiving means to different groups historically and today.